liu-qilong/liu-qilong.github.io/contents/blog/conda-frequent-commands.md

 ....
 ```

-And then, create a new virtual environment for it and batch install dependencies with `pip` [^1]:
+And then, create a new virtual environment for it and batch install dependencies with `pip`:

+_P.S.
+According to `conda`'s official documentation, issues may arise when using `pip` and `conda` together.
+When combining `conda` and `pip`, it is best to use an isolated `conda` environment.
+Only after `conda` has been used to install as many packages as possible should `pip` be used to install any remaining software._

 ```
 conda create -n <env_name> python=<version>